gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### HTTP requests now provide Gradle related version information

-Gradle, the Gradle Wrapper and the Gradle Tooling API now provide version information in the `User-Agent` header when HTTP resources are accessed.
+Gradle, the Gradle Wrapper and the Gradle Tooling API now provide version information in the `User-Agent` header whenever HTTP resources are accessed.
 Especially for larger organisations, this can be very helpful to gather information about which versions of Gradle are used in which environment.

 #### What information is provided?

 The `User-Agent` header now includes information about

-* The used Gradle application (Gradle, Gradle Wrapper or Gradle Tooling API) + Version
+* The Gradle application (Gradle, Gradle Wrapper or Gradle Tooling API) + Version making the request.
-* The Operating System (name, version, architecture)
+* The Operating System (name, version, architecture).
-* The Java version (vendor, version)
+* The Java version (vendor, version).

 An example for a Gradle generated user-agent string: "**Gradle/1.2 (Mac OS X;10.8;amd64) (Oracle Corporation;1.7.0_04-ea;23.0-b12)**"